milleranalytics/byob-ema-dashboard/README.md

    - **Tab 3: Risk Optimization** — Explore how performance varies by daily risk percentage.
    - **Tab 4: Entry Time PCR Analysis** — Audit best entry times for the next trading day based on current lookbacks.
    - **Tab 5: Entry Time Trends** — Track rolling equity trends of individual entry times for discretionary overlay.
-   - **Tab 6: Lookback Stability Optimization** — (Optional) Re-optimize best lookback periods each month to maintain robustness.
+   - **Tab 6: Lookback Stability Optimization** — Re-optimize best lookback periods each month to maintain robustness.

 ---

 ## 📜 Strategy Philosophy

 The BYOB EMA Dashboard is designed to help guide systematic monthly trading decisions without relying on lookahead bias or overfitting.
 Rather than optimizing for the highest possible backtest result, the workflow emphasizes *stability* across different entry counts, lookback periods, and time windows.
 Credit targets are reviewed monthly to stay responsive to changing market dynamics.
 Entry times are carefully balanced between diversification and maintaining an edge.
 Lookbacks are selected through rigorous multi-window stability testing.
 The goal is to create a durable, walk-forward research framework that favors robust consistency over fragile perfection — building confidence that results will generalize into live trading conditions.

+---

 ## 📊 Key Assumptions